openedx/frontend-app-learner-portal-enterprise/docs/decisions/0009-patch-font-awesome-calc.md

 npx patch-package font-awesome
 ```

-This command generates a patch files that will be applied when running `npm install`, essentially persisting the temporary changes in the `node_modules` directory.
+This command generates a patch file that is automatically applied when running `npm install`, essentially persisting the temporary changes in the `node_modules` directory (i.e., even if the `node_modules` directory gets deleted and re-created).

 ## Alternatives Considered